 For support from BJD, Naveen Patnaik has this clause

-Bhubaneswar, Apr 16: The Biju Janata Dal (BJD) headed by chief minister Naveen Patnaik indicated it may shun its decade-old policy of keeping equal distance from both BJP and Congress after general elections and support the coalition that would support the just demand of Odisha.
+Bhubaneswar, Apr 16: The Biju Janata Dal (BJD) headed by Chief Minister Naveen Patnaik indicated it may shun its decade-old policy of keeping equal distance from both Bharatiya Janata Party (BJP) and Congress after general elections and support the coalition that would support the just demand of Odisha.

 Patnaik's statement apparently made it clear that the regional party is ready to support any coalition in the interest of the state.Odisha has a total of 21 Lok Sabha seats.
 BJD which had won 20 out of them in last general elections still holds tremendous influence in the state.
-Ever since it severed alliance with BJP before the 2009 general election, the Biju Janata Dal has been claiming to be maintaining equal distance from both the BJP-led NDA and the Congress-led UPA.
+Ever since it severed alliance with BJP before the 2009 general election, the BJD has been claiming of maintaining equal distance from both the BJP-led NDA and the Congress-led UPA.

 "Whichever government supports the just demand of Odisha, we will support that coalition.
 Whether it is UPA, NDA or anyone," Patnaik told a new channel.
 Anyone could be interpreted as a grouping of regional parties which could emerge as a third front after the poll results.
-Taking a dig at the chief minister for his changed stance, opposition Congress and BJP said the departure from the BJD chief's often repeated claim showed he has now sensed defeat in the elections this time.
+Taking a dig at the chief minister for his changed stance, oppositions Congress and BJP said the departure from the BJD chief's often repeated claim showed he has now sensed defeat in the elections this time.

 Who is BJP's CM candidate in Odisha?
 Patnaik wants to know